mhagstrand/slate/source/includes/_api_CRUD_products_reviews.md

 ## Delete All Product Reviews

 Deletes all reviews for the specified product.
-(If successful, this will typically return a "204 No Content".)
+(If successful, this will typically return a `204 No Content`.)

 *   [OAuth](#delete-all-product-reviews-oauth)
 >`DELETE /stores/{store_hash}/v2/products/{product_id}/reviews`